Brunswick Music Festival Announce 2023 Lineup Including Camp Cope

 Events include the Sydney Road Street Party on 5th March, which will return to the festival following two years on the sideline due to COVID concerns.
 The street party sees the commonly gridlocked arterial Sydney Road closed to traffic, instead hosting art, food, retail vendors and eight stages for music and performance.

 Other acts announced today include Cable Ties, Kira Puru, Ajak Kwai, Pinch Points, Mindy Weng Wang, Sunfruits and Cool Sounds, with the full lineup listed below.
-Incidentally, Naarm/Melbourne punks CIVIC will be using their festival appearance to launch their new album Taken By Force at Estonian House.
-The album is due for release on February 10th and we covered their album tour announce here.
+Naarm/Melbourne punks CIVIC will be using their festival appearance to launch their new album Taken By Force at Estonian House.
+The album is due for release on Friday, 10th February, and we covered their album tour announce here.

 - Camp Cope